 Hives usually cause itching, but may also burn or sting.
 They can appear anywhere on the body, including the face, lips, tongue, throat, or ears.
 Hives vary in size (from a pencil eraser to a dinner plate), and may join together to form larger areas known as plaques.
 They can last for hours, or up to one day before fading.

-Angioedema is a form of hives, but the swelling occurs beneath the skin instead of on the surface.
+Angioedema is similar to hives, but the swelling occurs beneath the skin instead of on the surface.
 Angioedema is characterized by deep swelling around the eyes and lips and sometimes of the genitals, hands, and feet.
 It generally lasts longer than hives, but the swelling usually goes away in less than 24 hours.

 What Causes Hives and Angioedema?